1. What is assessment?

 - General education and other departmental courses are often staffed by adjuncts and/or new faculty.
 Learning outcomes represent a shared understanding of what it is the faculty at large (or within a department) expect to be the knowledge, skills and values students will attain in that course.
 Also, properly constructed outcomes will allow us to measure learning and thus to make changes/improvements for future students.

 - The Hartwick faculty have identified important student learning outcomes that are based upon The Liberal Arts in Practice: A Curriculum for Hartwick College:

 - LO1.2: Communicate effectively in spoken English.

 - LO3: Express ideas in formal logical or mathematical language and evaluate ideas so expressed.

 - LO5: Develop, test, and evaluate hypotheses using appropriate information and methods.

 - LO6: Produce interpretive or problem-solving creative work.

 - LO7: Apply knowledge through practical experience.

-- The Committee on the Assessment of General Education (CAGE) is responsible for development and oversight of the General Education Assessment Plan, to assess student learning.
+- The Committee on Assessment of General Education (CAGE) is responsible for development and oversight of the General Education Assessment Plan, to assess student learning.
 CAGE report results and recommendation for curriculum change to Faculty Council.
-The Chair of CAGE is Dr. Andrew Piefer, email@example.com.
+The Chair of CAGE is Dr. Marc Shaw, email@example.com.